A Stability Principle for Learning under Non-Stationarity: Discussions

 \section{Discussions}

 Based on a stability principle, we developed an adaptive approach to learning under unknown non-stationarity.
 Our algorithm attains optimal dynamic regrets in common problems.
-As by-products of our analysis, we develop a novel measure of functional similarity and a segmentation technique.
+As by-products of our analysis, we develop a novel measure of function similarity and a segmentation technique.

 A number of future directions are worth pursuing.
-First, we do not assume any structure of the non-stationarity.
+First, we do not assume any structure of the underlying non-stationarity.
 In practice, some prior knowledge or forecast of the dynamics is available.
-Combining them with our method may further boost its performance.
+Incorporating them into our method may further boost its performance.
 Second, the threshold sequence in our algorithm relies on knowledge of the function class, smoothness parameters and noise levels.
 It would be interesting to develop adaptive thresholds for handling these parameters.
 Third, it is also worth investigating whether our approach enjoys good theoretical guarantees with respect to other performance measures, such as the strongly adaptive regret \citep{DGS15}.
-Finally, another important direction is to extend our framework to sequential decision-making problems with partial feedbacks, including bandit problems and reinforcement learning.
+Finally, an important future direction is to extend our framework to sequential decision-making problems with partial feedback, including bandit problems and reinforcement learning, where the learner only receives feedback on the chosen decisions.
 This requires understanding the interplay between the non-stationarity and the exploration-exploitation tradeoff.